 According to Cantor, the solution to this has nothing to with incorporating more technology or marketing ploys.
 Instead, he suggests it is incumbent upon those in the news industry to rely on “…good journalism and producing quality content.
 Readers (and) viewers may have a limited appetite or amount of time to dedicate to your publication, but the quality ones will always maintain a loyal following.”

 Evolution of newsroom staff roles

 With the ever-changing landscape of media and the field of journalism, in particular, it is no wonder that the roles of journalists and editors are also evolving.
 As with most developments throughout history, this has positive and negative aspects.
 One of the more difficult things to accept is that the speed required to research, develop, and create new content must be faster than ever in order to reach readers before they have become tired of the topic.
 This has the tendency to lead to a greater number of overworked journalists who are facing lower wages than in the past due to the changes in coverage density and revenue challenges.

 A more positive result of the many changes over the past decade are the resources that are now available.
-Reporters have access to eye witnesses in ways that would have never been possible before.
+Reporters have access to eyewitnesses in ways that would have never been possible before.
 They can question people on the ground, receive live video from those at the scene of natural disasters, or conduct live video interviews with no travel expense or time delay.
-This creates powerful opportunities to get first person accounts in real time, which provides and authenticity and immediacy the general public craves.
+This creates powerful opportunities to get first-person accounts in real time, which provides an authenticity and immediacy the general public craves.